 Setting out ventilation guidelines and standards, Part F refers to Approved Document F for Building Regulations.

 Containing the guidelines set out for access to buildings, Part M refers to Approved Document M for Building Regulations.

 An independent accreditation guaranteeing that a product is covered by a UKAS accredited certification and a requirement for obtaining Secured by Design (SBD).

 Passivhaus, or Passivehouse, refers to a low-energy building that requires little or no energy for space heating or cooling, resulting in a drastically reduced ecological footprint.
 It uses the principles of fabric first.

-Often used to provide access to gardens, this a set of doors with one or more glazed full sliding panel.
+Often used to provide access to gardens, this is a set of doors with one or more glazed full sliding panels.

 Un-plasticised polyvinyl chloride more usually called PVC or uPVC in Europe and the UK, or vinyl in the USA.

 The number references colours using the European standardised colour matching system, often used on aluminium windows and doors.

 Sometimes steel is required to reinforce PVCu windows, depending on size and application.

 Conservatory and orangery glass roofs can include solar controlled glass to maintain ambient temperatures whatever the season.